StachuDev/shopping_list/README.md

 ## Description

 You can add your grocery to the list using form and removing it by swiping to the side.
-Every grcery have parameters such: id, name, quantity, category
+Every grocery have parameters such: id, name, quantity, category

 ## Main Features